PTiringer/nomad-FAIR/README.md

 file [`CHANGELOG.md`](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/-/blob/develop/CHANGELOG.md)
 contains much more detailed information about changes and fixes in the released versions.

+### v1.3.15

+- Fixed issue with group creation and retrieval

 ### v1.3.14

 - Migrated code to use Pydantic v2